drshahizan/SECP3843/submission/AimanHafizi619/Question 3/answerQ3.md

 **Step 5**

-- A notepad will open
+- A Notepad will open

 - Navigate further down and look  for `log_error` parameter